-The public health insurance system covers also transportation costs, if prescribed by a doctor.
+The public health insurance system covers transportation costs, if prescribed by a doctor.

-Cost sharing: 30 koruna for a clinical examination by a doctor, specialist, or dentist; 90 koruna for a visit by an emergency service doctor; 100 koruna a day for hospitalization; 30 koruna for a medical prescription.
+Cost sharing: The insured pays 30 koruna for a clinical examination by a doctor, specialist, or dentist; 90 koruna for a visit by an emergency service doctor; 30 koruna for a medical prescription.
 Certain groups of insured persons do not pay some of these fees.